FoxxMD/deploy-apprise-alerter/README.md

   ## Send message/content with markdown formatting (default false)
   #MARKDOWN=true

-  # Prefixes messages with a checkmark when the Alert is in the 'Resolved' state
+  ## Prefixes messages with a checkmark when the Alert is in the 'Resolved' state
   #INDICATE_RESOLVED=true

-  # Filter if an alert is pushed based on its Resolved status
+  ## Filter if an alert is pushed based on its Resolved status
-  # * leave unset to push all alerts
+  ## * leave unset to push all alerts
-  # * otherwise, alerts will only be pushed if Alert is one of the comma-separated states set here
+  ## * otherwise, alerts will only be pushed if Alert is one of the comma-separated states set here
   #ALLOW_RESOLVED_TYPE=resolved,unresolved

+  ## Delay alerts with below types for X milliseconds
+  ## and cancel pushing alert if it is resolved within that time
+  #UNRESOLVED_TIMEOUT_TYPES=ServerCpu,ServerMem
+  #UNRESOLVED_TIMEOUT=20000
 """

 [[alerter]]